gregives/Twelvety/README.md

 <summary><strong><code>stylesheet</code> paired shortcode</strong></summary>
 <br>

 Use the `stylesheet` paired shortcode to include your Sass.
 You can import Sass files from your `styles` directory (defined in `.twelvety.js`) and from `node_modules`.
-The Sass will be rendered using [node-sass](https://github.com/sass/node-sass), passed into [PostCSS](https://github.com/postcss/postcss) (with [PostCSS Preset Env](https://github.com/csstools/postcss-preset-env) and [Autoprefixer](https://github.com/postcss/autoprefixer) for compatability) and either minified using [clean-css](https://github.com/jakubpawlowicz/clean-css) or beautified by [JS Beautifier](https://github.com/beautify-web/js-beautify) (in production and development respectively).
+The Sass will be rendered using [node-sass](https://github.com/sass/node-sass), passed into [PostCSS](https://github.com/postcss/postcss) (with [PostCSS Preset Env](https://github.com/csstools/postcss-preset-env) and [Autoprefixer](https://github.com/postcss/autoprefixer) for compatibility) and either minified using [clean-css](https://github.com/jakubpawlowicz/clean-css) or beautified by [JS Beautifier](https://github.com/beautify-web/js-beautify) (in production and development respectively).

 ```html
 {% stylesheet 'scss' %}